10k

 Walking Log

 But the new discovery for me, thanks to the Apple Watch: swimming.
-Specifically, reading water.
+Specifically, treading water.

 In the hotel pool, on the first day of swimming, I saw that my watch was trying to record an outdoor swim.
 Once I told to watch to go ahead and record, I learned that just putzing around in the pool was burning around 100 calories every ten minutes.
 So a half hour was 300 calories, and you can do the math.